jillesvangurp/www.jillesvangurp.com/_posts/2007-10-28-managing-wordpress-deployment.md

 Note that this does not delete files that you svn deleted.
 To achieve that, you could add --delete to the rsync command or just cleanup manually.

-The wordpress documentation <a href="http://codex.wordpress.org/Installing/Updating_WordPress_with_Subversion">recommends </a>simply checking out the latest wordpress tag on the server and switching and updating that whenever a new tag is set in the repository.
+The wordpress documentation [recommends ](http://codex.wordpress.org/Installing/Updating_WordPress_with_Subversion)simply checking out the latest wordpress tag on the server and switching and updating that whenever a new tag is set in the repository.
 This works but you end up with all those .svn directories on the server which in my case means I'm wasting a lot of space that I'm paying for.
 Additionally it conflicts with my desire to maintain my site in subversion.

 So, instead what I do is use svn diff to create a diff file like this: